bywolee/base-/README.md

 ## ⬆️ Upgradability
 Core contracts use the UUPS proxy pattern via OpenZeppelin.
 Upgrade authority is controlled by a multi-sig with a timelock delay.
 Storage layout is carefully maintained across upgrades to prevent slot collision.

+## 🔄 Proxy Pattern
+Uses OpenZeppelin's UUPS (ERC-1967) proxy.
+The implementation contract contains all logic while the proxy holds state.
+Upgrades are triggered by calling `upgradeTo()` from the authorized multi-sig on Base.